vishkrai/vishkrai.github.io/index.md

-_Ph.D.
-Candidate in Economics_
-Indian Statistical Institute, Delhi

----

-## Welcome
+## Welcome!

+I am a Ph.D. candidate in Economics at the Indian Statistical Institute, Delhi, where I work at the intersection of life-cycle dynamics, macroeconomic modeling, and environmental risks.
+My research examines how climate change, pollution, and epidemiological shocks affect labor markets, retirement decisions, health investment, and long-run welfare.

-I am a Ph.D. candidate in Economics at the **Indian Statistical Institute – Delhi**, specializing in **life-cycle and macroeconomic modeling** under environmental and epidemiological risks.
-Prior to this, I completed my **Master’s in Economics from the Delhi School of Economics (DSE)**, where I built a strong foundation in advanced economic theory and quantitative methods.
+Before joining ISI Delhi, I earned my Master’s in Economics from the Delhi School of Economics (DSE), where I developed a strong grounding in economic theory, dynamic methods, and empirical analysis.

-My research combines **dynamic optimization**, **heterogeneous-agent models**, and **quantitative macroeconomic simulations**, with a focus on how climate, pollution, and pandemics shape labor, retirement, and welfare outcomes.
+My current work combines dynamic optimization, structural life-cycle modeling, and quantitative simulations to study how individuals adapt to environmental and health-related risks across occupations and over the life course.

 ---